AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 - If it has to query a backend to load it will one day die.
 - Amplification is power, use it responsibly.
 - Massive replication of your own work is good.
 Massive aggregation between members of a community is even better.
-- Amplification is a method to build community
+- [Amplification](/thoughts/using-amplify-as-a-type/) is a method to build community
 - You can always [check out](https://dataprivacymanager.net/what-is-data-subject-access-request-dsar/), copy, or scrape your work from other platforms and take ownership.

 ### Principles of Archiving for better webs

 - Using the web downloads it to your computer, you should get to keep it for your personal use.
 - [Kill the app](https://tweets.aramzs.com/1390071898202120192/).
 They are black boxes filled with content and knowledge that will one day be lost forever.
-- Everyone should support the Internet Archive, but no one should pretend it is invulnerable.
+- Everyone should support the Internet Archive, but we [shouldn't](https://www.forbes.com/sites/mattnovak/2023/05/28/internet-archive-suffers-major-global-outage/) assume it is invulnerable.
 - Own your own archive.
 - Single points of failure are dangerous and, as an expected operating tool, destroy innovation.
 - Anything that can't fit on its own offline drive will die.